2010-anthony-thorbjørn

 16.10 - 19.11 20

 William Anthony (b.
-1934) visits Denmark with the exhibition "Satire".
-This is Anthony's fourth exhibition in Denmark since the mid-1990s.
-The themes range from flaming kamikaze planes and unruly cowboys to Rococo sex and pop art.
-Nothing is sacred.
+1934) visited Denmark with the exhibition Satire.
+This was Anthony’s fourth exhibition in Denmark since the mid-1990s.
+The themes ranged from flaming kamikaze planes and unruly cowboys to Rococo sex and pop art.
+Nothing was treated as sacred.

-The New York Times describes Anthony as a "cult figure" and his works as "hysterically funny and profound."
+The New York Times described Anthony as a “cult figure” and characterized his works as “hysterically funny and profound.”

-The satirical depictions of human folly, war, mythology from the Wild West, and humorous reinterpretations of modernist masterpieces have an unmistakable, surreal charm.
-The iconography allows the absurd to shine through clearly, showing its pop nature.
-Yet it is also sharp: a punk-like awareness of how motifs are shifted and distorted.
+Anthony’s satirical depictions of human folly, war, mythology from the Wild West, and humorous reinterpretations of modernist masterpieces possessed an unmistakable surreal charm.
+The iconography allowed the absurd to emerge clearly, revealing its pop character, while also maintaining a sharp, punk-like awareness of how motifs were shifted and distorted.

-The exhibition includes selected works created in collaboration between William Anthony and Danish artist Anne Bennike.
+The exhibition included selected works created in collaboration between William Anthony and the Danish artist Anne Bennike.

-Thorbjørn Lausten (b.1945) presents three smaller light works with neon and a series of paper works that relate to Lausten's exploration of light art and his work on the visualization of data.
+Thorbjørn Lausten (b.
+1945) presented three smaller light works using neon, along with a series of paper works related to his ongoing exploration of light as an artistic medium and his investigations into the visualization of data.

-Since 1972, Thorbjørn Lausten has experimented with light as an artistic material in sculpture and installation.
-He has always sought to build a bridge between the natural sciences and art.
-An international career has taken Lausten across Europe, the USA, and Japan.
-Since 1987, he has regularly exhibited at Stalke Galleri.
+Since 1972, Thorbjørn Lausten had experimented with light as an artistic material in sculpture and installation.
+He consistently sought to build bridges between the natural sciences and art.
+His international career had taken him across Europe, the United States, and Japan, and since 1987 he had exhibited regularly at Stalke Galleri.

 William Anthony